WebDevJasonCameron/LearningWebDev_ANGULAR/ReadMe.md

 # Learning Web Dev : ANGULAR

+## 2022 09 17 | Back to Angular

+Yes, it has been a while since I worked on Angular.
+I got a job!
+With that, the focus has been on Python, Airflow, BASH, Nano and VIM, and so many other things.
+I'm back now (now mainly on my weekends) to finish this course.
+My objective is to build a personal website using the MEAN stack.
+Why this when I'm overwhelmed with actual work?
+Mainly it's because I hate leaving a course unfinished.
+Secondly, I miss working primarily in the web environment.
+It also is important to keep my skills generally fresh and diverse.
+You never know if this job will pan out in the end.

 ## 2022 07 19 | Back to Main Tut

 Learned a lot in Brad's tut.
 I can access a fictional API.
 I can build one page application that swaps data between components.
 However, things I need to learn (off the top of my head) => Accessing JSON data and parsing inside Angular.
 I started a Pokemon app and quickly noted that that is an immediate area of concern.
 Actually, I think I will be doing a couple of other tutorials on building an Pokemon app within this monoRepo.
 First, lets get back to the Main Tut.